apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Further execution is stopped - and you need to troubleshoot why the removal failed, fix your environment and retry removal from step [1.
 Run the Job](#1-run-the-job).

-### 2. Remove automagic Project
+### 2. Remove apollo-one-shot Project

-If you don't plan to repeat install or removal steps, you can remove whole *automagic* Project following steps in the following picture.
+If you don't plan to repeat install or removal steps, you can remove whole *apollo-one-shot* Project following steps in the following picture.

 ![assets/project-delete.png](assets/project-delete.png)